goodnewsakpan/farmi/README.md

 Full-stack developer

 ## PS:
-The app size is around 48 mb due to armeabi-v7a and arm64-v8a are mearged together, just for testing purpose.
+The app size is around 48 mb due to armeabi-v7a and arm64-v8a are merged together, just for testing purpose.
 When deployed to playstore, the size will split in half making it just 24mb each